 Congress must also act to establish a national data security standard for retailers who hold personal financial data.
-The financial services industry has been subject to such a standard since the passage of Gramm-Leach-Bliley in 1999, it's time for others who hold financial data are held to a similar standard.
+Numerous breaches at our nation's retailers are having a negative impact on our nation's consumers.
+The financial services industry has been subject to such a standard since the passage of Gramm-Leach-Bliley in 1999, it's time that others who hold financial data are held to a similar standard.
 While it is not the subject of this hearing, we hope that the Committee will make addressing data security concerns one of its priorities in the 114th Congress.